-Lacks interest and not recommended under 8, PG to 10 (Themes and violence)
+Lacks interest and not recommended under 8; parental guidance to 10 (themes and violence)

 This topic contains: